OHIO INVENTION INDEX – MAY 2023

 In May, the Ohio Invention Index scored a positive sentiment which was higher than the previous year’s average and outperformed the downward trend for the year.
-This is similar to the prior 12 months, which experienced a slight downward trend.
+This is similar to the prior 12 months, which experienced a considerable downward trend.
 There has been no sudden drop in patent numbers, despite the evolving situation with Covid-19.
 However, it is possible that these approvals are happening on patents applied for prior to the Covid-19 outbreak.
 If this is the case, we may see a decrease in approvals – and a reduced Invention Index – in the coming months/years as the state feels the full economic impact of companies closing and/or being forced to minimize their staffing and therefore minimize their R&D work hours.

 Learn more about the Invention Index here.

 Are you thinking of patenting any of your bright ideas?
 Did you know your research work could be eligible for the R&D Tax Credit and you can receive up to 14% back on your expenses?
 To find out more, please contact a Swanson Reed R&D Specialist today or check out our free online eligibility test.